PadamTMagar/PadamTMagar/README.md

 - Add role, user(according to role), classroom, mark attendance.
 - View report and data analysis.

-This project is design and develop by Padam Thapa Magar with collaboration with Pemba Tamang Lama
+This project is designed and developed by Padam Thapa Magar with collaboration with Pemba Tamang Lama
 [It is 4sem Project]